18-2-SKKU-OSS/2018-2-OSS-E5/Maths/README.md

 ### Factorial
 ![number-factorial-calculation](https://user-images.githubusercontent.com/37097363/49742832-bdac7200-fcdc-11e8-92c8-3f368761127b.jpg)

-From [Wikipedia][bubble-wiki]: **Bubble sort**, sometimes referred to as *sinking sort*, is a simple sorting algorithm that repeatedly steps through the list, compares adjacent pairs and swaps them if they are in the wrong order.
-The pass through the list is repeated until no swaps are needed, which indicates that the list is sorted.
+From [Wikipedia][bubble-wiki]: **Factorial**, In mathematics, the factorial of a positive integer n, denoted by n!, is the product of all positive integers less than or equal to n.
+The factorial operation is encountered in many areas of mathematics, notably in combinatorics, algebra, and mathematical analysis.
+Its most basic occurrence is the fact that there are n! ways to arrange n distinct objects into a sequence.
+These arrangements are called the permutations of the set of objects.
+The definition of the factorial function can also be extended to non-integer arguments, while retaining its most important properties; this involves more advanced mathematics, notably techniques from mathematical analysis.

 __Properties__
-* Worst case performance	O(n<sup>2</sup>)
+* Worst case performance	On)
 * Best case performance	O(n)
-* Average case performance	O(n<sup>2</sup>)
+* Average case performance	O(n)

 ###### View the algorithm in [action][bubble-toptal]